ingenierias-lentas/web3-partners-eventos/bogota/mar-25-2023-meetup.md

 ## Further information

-If you would like to be a future speaker, please download and fill out [this form](https://forms.gle/fKKngqNhiM9rzE3g9) or contact an event organizer
+If you would like to be a future speaker, please and fill out [this form](https://forms.gle/fKKngqNhiM9rzE3g9) or contact an event organizer

 If you would like to plan a Web3 Partners event, please fill out [this form](https://forms.gle/Pi8sQGzBc5d1wwqJA) or contact an event organizer